bain-cs110/bain-cs110.github.io/pages/syllabus.md

 These will be short quizzes for each module of the course that serve as a check of your attendance and/or asynchronous participation in the course.
 For those that complete the Mini-Quiz in class, you will receive full credit for your attendance and full participation.
 If you choose to complete the Mini-Quiz remotely, you will need to complete the Canvas version of the quiz within 60 hours of your scheduled class time.

-If you attend class but do not receive credit or complete a Pre-Recorded Lecture Mini-Quiz but don't receive credit, you can fill out this [Completion Grade Petition form](https://forms.gle/aSgMnrEmHjYZk5AA8).
+If you attend class but do not receive credit but don't receive credit, you can fill out this [Completion Grade Petition form](https://docs.google.com/forms/d/e/1FAIpQLSeg6_zwy254iPbFpeBXmxdFJDWC5ZN4tdDlfRH3S-0cEzlsyg/viewform?usp=sf_link).

 ### Tutorial Grading